KASK Membership• Only $35/year

 Similar to a Euro paddle except the loom (handle) is about your shoulder width plus 5 cm or some use a shoulder width and a fist which is about the same as hip width and 2 fists for males.
 Another way is to take your normal grip on a Euro or Wing paddle and measure the distance between your hands.
 Make the loom about 2 finger widths more in length.
 Remember that the paddle is grasped with the first finger and thumb at the ends of the loom and the rest of the fingers over the edge of the blade.
 Also the thumb is just there to keep the paddle from falling on the deck, it is the fingers that hold on the pull and the base of the fingers (upper hand) putting in the power from the shoulder/body rotation giving push.

 For the overall length, an arm-span plus a cubit or such that you can curl your finger over the end of it when standing and it is vertical.
 This alternative method isn’t as good as it presumes you are average as far as leg/arm ratio.
 The other question is what is a cubit?
 Finger tip to elbow inside appears to be the closest “correct” measurement.
 The blades should be only as wide as you can grasp at their widest.
 The loom can be oval or oblong in cross-section.
-If oblong in cross-section, your finger’s second joint make a right-angle and the top two joints pull.
+If oblong in cross-section, your finger’s second joint makes a right-angle and the top two joints pull.
 The base of the fingers push against the flat of the loom.
 This gives and open handed grip, taking stress off the hands.

 Any thing critical about the shape?

 Probably the only thing to make sure of is the blade edges.
 They must not be blunt.
-You don’t need to be able to shave with them but blunt edges with destroy their effectiveness.
+You don’t need to be able to shave with them but blunt edges will destroy their effectiveness.

 Do you need to use a low stroke with a GP?